Kids for Peace

 Kids for Peace is a global, nonprofit, 501(c)(3) youth organization.
 Kids for Peace has over 100 chapters, spanning six continents.
+The organization's goal is to promote peace, kindness, and cultural understanding among children globally through various activities, including organizing The Great Kindness Challenge, publishing inspirational books, and establishing a network of chapters worldwide to foster unity among children from diverse backgrounds.

+Kids for Peace was founded in 2006 in Carlsbad, California by Danielle Gram and Jill McManigal.
+Danielle Gram's efforts in establishing Kids for Peace earned her the Nestlé Very Best in Youth Award in 2007.
+Jill McManigal, then Executive Director, was honored with a Bank of America Local Hero award in November 2009 for her contributions to the organization.

 Peace Packs

 One of the principal activities of Kids for Peace chapters is sending "Peace Packs" to other children around the world.
 Peace Packs are hand-painted knapsacks filled with school supplies, toiletries, a toy, and a personal note of friendship.
 Prior to making Peace Packs, Kids for Peace members learn about the culture of the recipients, often from a guest speaker who has lived there.

 Peace Hero Awards

 Each year, Kids for Peace chooses a Peace Hero, a well-recognized role model chosen by the children of Kids for Peace.
 Peace Heroes are selected based on their living by the words of the Peace Pledge, their contribution to making the world a better place and the way they inspire youth to be their best selves.
-Past Peace Hero award recipients are Tony Hawk (2009), Rob Machado (2008) and Frances Fisher (2007).
-Nominees for the 2010 Peace Hero award are Bindi Irwin, Jane Goodall, Dwayne Johnson and Jack Johnson.
+Past Peace Hero award recipients include Tony Hawk (2009), Rob Machado (2008), Frances Fisher (2007) and Susan Sarandon (2015).